jeff-hykin/prolog_world/README.md

     - `turnright`
     - `grab` (can only grab gold)
     - `shoot` (agent only has 1 arrow to shoot)
-    - `climb` (tries to climb out of the cave)
+    - `climb` (tries to climb the ladder, only works if at the entrace of the cave)

 - The per-instance objective is to:
     - not die (pit and wumpus cause instant death)
     - get the gold (1000 points)
-    - then go back to the start position and climb the ladder to leave the cave
+    - then go back to the entrace and climb the ladder to leave the cave
 - The overall objective is to have a high score-per-timestep

 ## What specifically needs to be done?
 (Checklist)